digininja/DVWA/README.md

 ### Why can't the database connect on CentOS?

 You may be running into problems with SELinux.
-Either disable SELinux or run this command to allow the webserver to talk to the database:
+Either disable SELinux or run this command to allow the web server to talk to the database:

 ```
 setsebool -P httpd_can_network_connect_db 1